-- (h) Issuance, Revocation, Suspension or Denial of License Issued by Tribal Gaming Office.
-The issuance, revocation, suspension or denial of any Tribal gaming license by the Tribe or the Tribal Gaming Office, including the terms and conditions thereof, shall be in accordance with the Tribe's ordinances and regulations governing such procedures and the grounds for such actions shall not be less stringent than those of this Section.
-The Tribal Gaming Office shall not be required to grant an Application for a license even if the State Gaming Agency issues a State Certification. - (i) Duration and Renewal of Tribal Licenses and State Certifications.
-Any Tribal license or State Certification shall be effective for one (1) year from the date of issuance; provided, that a licensed or certified employee or person that has applied for renewal may continue to be employed or engaged under the expired license or State Certification until action is taken on the renewal Application by the Tribal

-Gaming Office or the State Gaming Agency.
+- (h) Issuance, Revocation.
+Suspension or Denial of License Issued by Tribal Gaming Office.
+The issuance, revocation, suspension or denial of any tribal gaming license by the Tribe or the Tribal Gaming Office, including the terms and conditions thereof, shall be in accordance with the Tribe's ordinances and regulations governing such procedures and the grounds for such actions shall not be less stringent than those of this Section.
+The Tribal Gaming Office shall not be required to grant an Application for a license even if the State Gaming Agency issues a State Certification. - tribal license or State Certification shall be effective for one (1) year from the date of issuance; provided, that a licensed or certified employee or person that has applied for renewal may continue to be employed or engaged under the expired license or State Certification until action is taken on the renewal Application by the Tribal Gaming Office or the State Gaming Agency.
 Applicants for renewal of a license or certification shall provide updated material as requested, on the appropriate renewal forms, but shall not be required to resubmit historical data already available to the Tribal Gaming Office or the State Gaming Agency.
 Additional background investigations shall not be required of Applicants for renewal unless new information concerning the Applicant's continuing eligibility for a license or a State Certification is discovered by either the Tribal Gaming Office or the State Gaming Agency.

 - (j) Identification Cards.
-The Gaming Facility Operator shall require all Gaming Employees to wear in plain view identification cards issued by the Tribal Gaming Office which include photograph, first and last name and an identification number unique to the individual Tribal license and which shall include a Tribal seal or signature, and a date of expiration. - effort to ensure a qualified work force in the Class III Gaming authorized by this Compact, upon completion of any administrative action against a holder of a Tribal license or State Certification, the final disposition shall be forwarded to either the Tribal Gaming Office or the State Gaming Agency, as appropriate, and maintained as part of both agencies' permanent records and which may be shared with other federal, state, and tribal agencies.

-(1) Fees for State Certification.
-The fees for State Certification shall be the following:

-(1) Gaming Employee and provider of Gaming Services
+The Gaming Facility Operator shall require alla Gaming Employees to wear in plain view identification cards issued by the Tribal Gaming Office which include photograph, first and last name and an identification number unique to the individual tribal license and which shall include a tribal seal or signature, and a date of expiration. - (k) Exchange of Tribal Licensing and State Certification Information.
+In an effort to ensure a qualified work force in the Class III Gaming authorized by this Compact, upon completion of any administrative action against a holder of a tribal license or State Certification, the final disposition shall be forwarded to either the Tribal Gaming Office or the State Gaming Agency, as appropriate, and maintained as part of both agencies' permanent records and which may be shared with other federal, state, and tribal agencies. - (l) Fees for State Certification.
+The fees for State Certification shall be the following: - (1)a Gaming Employee and provider of Gaming Servicesa

-Initial Certification \$ 150
+Initial Certification

-Renewal \$ 7 5
+Renewal

-(2) Management Contractors and/or Financiers
+(2)a Management Contractors and/or Financiersa

 Initial Certification \$1500

 Renewal \$ 500

 (3) Manufacturers and Suppliers of Gaming Devices

 Initial Certification \$1500

 Renewal \$ 500

 A State Certification shall be valid for any Gaming Operation in Arizona and no additional fee shall be required.
 In the event actual costs incurred by the State Gaming Agency to investigate the background of an Applicant exceed the above fees, those costs shall be assessed to the Applicant during the investigation process.
 Payment in full to the State Gaming Agency shall be required prior to the issuance of State Certification.
-The State may require Manufacturers, suppliers, management contractors and financiers applying for State Certification to post a bond sufficient to cover the actual costs that the State Gaming Agency anticipates will be incurred in conducting a background investigation of the Manufacturer, supplier, management contractor or financier.
-Notwithstanding my other provision of this Compact, the State Gaming Agency may modify any of the above fees by giving the Tribe sixty (60) days notice of intent to modify fees.
+The State may require Manufacturers, suppliers, management companies and financiers applying for State Certification to post a bond sufficient to cover the actual costs that the State Gaming Agency anticipates will be incurred in conducting a background investigation of the Manufacturer, supplier, management contractor or financier.
+Notwithstanding any other provision of this Compact, the State Gaming Agency may modify any of the above fees by giving the Tribe sixty (60) days notice of intent to modify fees.
 Should a dispute arise under this section, it shall be resolved pursuant to Section 15 of this Compact.